port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/go.md

 # Golang

-In this example, you will create a webhook integration between Go and Port.
-This integration will ingest Go modules, versions, and dependencies into Port and map them to your `package` blueprint.
-Finally, you will add some script to transform your go.mod file into a format required by the webhook.
+In this example you are going to create a `package` blueprint that ingests Go modules, versions and dependencies using a combination of Port's [API](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/api/) and [webhook functionality](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/webhook/).
+You will then relate this blueprint to a `service` blueprint, allowing you to map all the packages used by a service.

+To ingest the packages to Port, a script that sends information about packages according to the webhook configuration is used.

 ## Prerequisites